 Yep, your child will be prepping for Kindergarten in preschool.
-This means your preschooler will start to learn the foundations of math!
-That generally includes numbers from one to ten, counting up to ten or even twenty, and even that numbers and objects correspond.
-Some number learning activities:
+This means your preschooler will start to learn the foundations of mathematics!
+Preschool math generally includes number recognition and counting from one to ten but sometimes up to twenty.
+Preschoolers learn how numbers and objects correspond.
+And, they will explore simple patterns.

-Part of those pre-math skills will also include learning the basic shapes.
+A preschooler’s pre-math skills also includes learning basic shapes.
 Believe it or not, basic shapes are the foundations of later learning in geometry!
-Some shape learning activities:

 Learning the alphabet goes beyond just singing the ABC song.
-In preschool, kids start to learn that letters correspond with sounds and go together to make words.
-These are all essential pre-reading skills!
-Some alphabet learning & reading activities:
+In preschool, kids begin to name letters and learn how they correspond with sounds and go together to make words.
+Letter recognition and phonological awareness help children develop essential early literacy skills.

 Imaginative & Cooperative Play

-Most good preschool programs have a play-based approach.
-Imaginative and cooperative play is an integral part of early childhood development.
-Through play your preschooler will develop her sense of self, build imagination, practice problem solving, and learn social skills.
-Some imaginative play activities:
+High-quality preschools have a play-based learning approach.
+Imaginative and cooperative playtime provides natural hands-on learning experiences and social interaction that are an integral part of early child development.
+Through play, your preschooler will develop their sense of self, imagination, problem-solving skills, and social skills.

-Fine motor skills are SO important in preschool.
-It is during these early years that kids are fine tuning their pincer grip and finger strength.
-In preschool, fine motor skills will often be practiced through arts and crafts and sensory play.
-Some fine motor skill activities:
+Fine motor skills are so important in preschool.
+It’s during these early years that children are fine-tuning their pincer grip and strengthening the small muscles of their hands and fingers, which are essential for using crayons, a pencil, and scissors.
+In a preschool classroom, fine motor skills and hand-eye coordination will often be practiced through hands-on activities, arts and crafts, and sensory play.

 Gross Motor Skills

 Preschoolers are developing their gross motor skills and coordination at this age, too.
-A preschool program should include lots of active play and movement including outdoor activities and dancing.
-Some gross motor skill activities:
+Pre-k programs should include ample active play and movement opportunities including outdoor activities and dancing.

-For many kids preschool is their first time away from mom and dad for any significant time.
-It’s a great time for them to build confidence and independence.
-They will also learn and practice valuable social skills through cooperative play with their classmates and teachers.
-Some social skills resources:
+For many kids, preschool is their first time away from mom and dad for any significant time.
+And it’s a great time for them to build confidence and independence.
+Preschoolers learn and practice valuable social skills through cooperative play with their classmates and teachers.